myllym/GET/README.md

 Myllymäki, M., Mrkvička, T., Grabarnik, P., Seijo, H. and Hahn, U. (2017).
 Global envelope tests for spatial processes.
 Journal of the Royal Statistical Society:
 Series B (Statistical Methodology) 79: 381-404. doi: 10.1111/rssb.12172 http://dx.doi.org/10.1111/rssb.12172
-(You can find the preprint of the article here: http://arxiv.org/abs/1307.0239v4)
+(You can find the preprint version of the article here: http://arxiv.org/abs/1307.0239v4)

 and a suitable selection of: